mayur2707designer/blog/Best App Design Practices 2020 and Images for All The Blogs.md

 • Use dynamic UI

 #### 5. VR and AR
-VR and AR is now coming in all industries apps which were use only in gaming & entertainment apps.
+VR and AR are now coming in all industries apps that were used only in gaming & entertainment apps.
 It will stand out your app among others.

 #### 6. Minimalism
-This is my favorite one use space and provide breath to elements.
-Average attention of humans with apps decreasing and it will continue to decrease so it's difficult to get attention of user, That is why minimalism and simplicity are two UX/UI trends that won't go away.
+This is my favorite one use space and provides breath to elements.
+The average attention of humans with apps decreasing and it will continue to decrease so it's difficult to get the attention of the user, That is why minimalism and simplicity are two UX/UI trends that won't go away.

-Here is the some examples by you can achieve minimalism:
+Here are some examples by which you can achieve minimalism:

 • White space

 • Hidden navigation panels and bars

-The popular example of a buttonless solution is a liquid swipe, which provides a fully intuitive transition between pages and categories.
+A popular example of a buttonless solution is a liquid swipe, which provides a fully intuitive transition between pages and categories.

 #### 7. Dark Mode
-Dark mode is very important now days to take care of your eyes.
-As you can see every app is coming in dark mode which shows that people like black & eye friendly interface to get interact.
+The Dark mode is very important nowadays to take care of your eyes.
+As you can see every app is coming in the dark mode which shows that people like black & eye-friendly interface to get interact.

 ### Conclusion
 #### So the conclusion is today’s mobile app design trends are all about providing the best user-oriented solution in terms of user need with trending designs & technology.
 Make your design strategy by place your customer in focus to build trust and confidence in your product.